d-levin/HAM-WIP/README.md

 #### Directions:
 * Run server using 'npm start' from the HAM-WIP directory
 * Build client using 'grunt' from the HAM-WIP/client directory
-* Run client using 'grunt serve' from the HAM-WIP/client directory to preview
+* Run client using 'grunt serve' from the HAM-WIP/client directory to preview on port 9000

 #### MongoDB
 * Start the mongod service and set --dbpath to /server/database/data